Britt Dekker: Career

-Film and television
+Television

 Dekker appeared in 65 episodes of the dating show Take Me Out, the Dutch version of the Australian show Taken Out, presented by Eddy Zoëy.
 In 2011, she won the television show Echte meisjes in de jungle, the first season of the Echte meisjes ... television series.
 In the show, female contestants from several reality television shows went to Suriname to compete in various challenges.

 Dekker and Ymke Wieringa both appeared in Take Me Out and Echte meisjes in de jungle and they went on to create several shows together, including De zomer van Britt & Ymke (2011) and Britt en Ymke en het mysterie van...
 (2012).

 In 2012, Dekker appeared in Echte meisjes op zoek naar zichzelf, the second season of the Echte meisjes ... television series.
 This season took place in Nepal.
 She appeared in an episode of the television game show De Jongens tegen de Meisjes.
 Dekker and Wieringa also hosted their own talk show Britt en Ymke stellen vragen in 2012.

 Dekker and Wieringa presented the 2013 show Waar rook is... zijn Britt & Ymke in which they fact-check celebrity gossip.
 They also presented the 2014 television show Britt en Ymke aan de bak in Blanes in which they went to Blanes, Spain.
 In the same year, Dekker and Jochem van Gelder presented the television show Het Beste Idee van Nederland in which contestants present their inventions to a jury.

+Dekker presented the quiz show Britt's Beestenbende, with questions about animals, in 2019 and 2020.
+In the show, two teams compete against each other and the team captains were Tim Douwsma and Défano Holwijn.
+The show was nominated for a 2020 Zapp Award in the category Favoriete Jeugdprogramma.
+It was her debut presenting a television studio show.
+In 2019, Dekker was one of the team captains in the show Te leuk om waar te zijn presented by Buddy Vedder.
+In the show, two teams need to decide which short videos are real and which are fake.
+Wilfred Genee and Britt Dekker were guests in an episode of the 2020 television show Het hek van de dam, a show about shepherding and conversations between the guests.

+In 2021, she was one of the team captains in the quiz show Iedereen is van de wereld presented by Jan Versteegh.
+In the quiz, each team has to answer questions which are based on interviews that were conducted with people around the world.
+Wendy van Dijk and Britt Dekker presented the second season of the singing talent television show We Want More in 2021.
+Since 2022, she presents the television show CupCakeCup, a show in which contestants create cupcakes.